algorithm-helper/algorithm-helper/content/categories/algorithms/shuffling/fisher-yates-shuffle.md

 The time complexity of Fisher-Yates shuffle is O(N) since we do a random swap for each of the N elements in the array.

-Since we just require a temporary variable `swap` to faciliate swapping elements, it requires O(1) auxiliary space.
+Since we just require a temporary variable `temp` to faciliate swapping elements, it requires O(1) auxiliary space.

 ```